 The Farm to Fork and Biodiversity Strategies are the Opportunity to Transform Food Systems and to Protect the Environment

 It is on World Bee Day that the European Commission unveils the long-awaited Farm to Fork and Biodiversity strategies.
-Slow Food believes they represent the opportunity to set in motion the transformative change we need to build sustainable food systems and to protect our environment, farmers, and our health.
+Slow Food believes they represent the opportunity to set in motion the transformative change we need to build sustainable food systems and to protect our environment, farmers and our health.
 In the midst of the Covid-19 pandemic, the strategies give hope for a green and resilient recovery, where the question of sustainability is not compromised.

-While the Farm to Fork Strategy is the first real attempt at an EU Common Food policy, the Biodiversity Strategy recognizes the fundamental value of agrobiodiversity.
+While the Farm to Fork Strategy is the first real attempt at an EU Common Food policy, the Biodiversity Strategy recognises the fundamental value of agrobiodiversity.
 These are two core elements that Slow Food has been advocating for years and it is a real positive change in narrative.
 Both strategies touch upon many essential interrelated aspects such as promoting agroecology, sustainable diets, and the need to move towards less and better meat.

-“We need a long-term approach to transition towards a truly sustainable and resilient food system that respects the wellbeing of farmers, farmworkers, consumers and the environment.
+“We need a long-term approach to transition towards a truly sustainable and resilient food system that respects the wellbeing of farmers, farm workers, consumers and the environment.
 The Farm to Fork and Biodiversity strategies are a big step in the right direction.
 We welcome that the strategies highlight that farmers and fishers are part of the solution and that they require support to achieve the transition towards agroecology.
 Overall, the targets and actions are ambitious and send a strong signal on the objectives to be achieved, involving all actors in the food system,” says Marta Messa, director of the Slow Food Europe Office.

 Slow Food regrets that despite the 2018 ECJ ruling and heavy criticism by Slow Food and many other European NGOs, the Commission has included new GMO in the Farm to Fork strategy.
 This undermines the recognition by the Biodiversity strategy that the use of traditional varieties of breeds and crops can contribute to reversing the decline in agrobiodiversity (or “genetic diversity”).

 Although the new Biodiversity strategy acknowledges that farmland birds and insects, particularly pollinators, are “key indicators of the health of agroecosystems”, the pesticide reduction targets of 50% are still too low to reverse unprecedented pollinator extinction rates.
-Slow Food is part of the European Citizens’ Initiative “Save Bees and Farmers”, which calls for an 80% reduction target by 2030 and a complete phase-out of synthetic pesticides by 2035.
-These targets are realistic as long as farmers are properly rewarded and incentivized to farm biodiversity.
+Slow Food is part of the European Citizens’ Initiative “Save Bees and Farmers”, which calls for an 80% reduction target by 2030 and a complete phase out of synthetic pesticides by 2035.
+These targets are realistic as long as farmers are properly rewarded and incentivised to farm biodiversity.

 Slow Food agrees with the Commission that the Farm to Fork and Biodiversity Strategies, part of the European Green Deal, will be a catalyst for the EU Recovery Plan following the Covid-19 pandemic.
 Slow Food encourages the European Parliament and the Council to support the implementation of both strategies and to work on improving these below-mentioned aspects.